WillLillis/lsploghover.nvim/README.md

 ### TODO

-- Add time stamp filtering, so that any logs from before the call to `start()` don't appear in the hover window
 - Look into taking advantage of more advanced log marking beyond a simple substring check
+- Figure out how to enable text wrapping in the hover window without using the deprectated `nvim_win_set_option()`
+- Add install instructions and an example gif to the README